mcfarhat/gk-steemit-info/README.md

 We believe that providing proper means to integrate information from steemit into wordpress will lead the way for further growth to the platform, particularly via widgets/shortcodes as they are easiest to embed for any wordpress site owner, without needed development skills.

-Using GK Steemit Info, you now have the capability to create widgets or embed shortcodes to your wordpress solution but also to create new users on steemit, provided you are willing to delegate steem power to them
+Using GK Steemit Info, you now have the capability to create widgets or embed shortcodes to your wordpress solution but also to create new users on steemit, provided you are willing to delegate steem power to them.

 ## Widgets/Shortcodes